-The Environmental Enforcement Act (EEA) is omnibus legislation that creates new enforcement tools, amends the fine regimes and strengthens the sentencing provisions in nine environmental acts.
+The Environmental Enforcement Act (EEA) is omnibus legislation that modernized and harmonized the fine regimes and sentencing provisions of nine environmental acts and introduced new enforcement tools.
 The combined effect of these measures is to help achieve greater compliance with federal environmental legislation.
-A more detailed description of the EEA can be found on the Enforcement website.
+A more detailed description of the EEA can be found on the EEA webpage.

-Prosecutions under CEPA 1999 - Statistical and detailed reports on Environmental Protection Enforcement Activities
+Prosecutions under CEPA - Statistical and detailed reports on environmental protection enforcement activities

-Historical records on enforcement actions are available in the CEPA Annual Reports Archives.
-Recent enforcement actions are available via the Enforcement Notifications.
-To obtain more information and/or provide comments contact:
+Historical records on enforcement actions are available in the CEPA annual reports archives.
+Recent enforcement actions are available via the Enforcement notifications.
+To obtain more information and/or provide comments, visit the environmental enforcement webpage.